 Wire your pinecone like so and wire four stems of berries.

-Apply the beak to the chicken.
-Apply three berry stems to form the comb.
+Attach the beak.
+Next apply three berry stems to form the comb.

 Then add one stem of berries to create the wattle like so.